 Increasing the size of our professional faculty will give us more opportunities to offer training that is based on The Monarch Institute model.
 Currently, our faculty presents at several national conferences—including the Autism Society of America, National Attention Deficit Disorder Association, Learning Disabilities Association of America, International Conference for Teaching and Learning, and the Council for Exceptional Children.
 In 2010, we trained nearly 1,500 teachers at 40 different workshops and impacted 150,000 students.

 Replicate The Monarch Institute model in cities around the United States and the world.

-We completed replication at the Colegio Monarch Guatemala in 2007, and a team from Mexico City, headed by child psychologist JenniKate Estavillo Galswothy, will train with us on campus for an entire school year—with the goal of opening their own Monarch School in Mexico City in the fall of 2012.
+We completed replication at the Colegio Monarch, Guatemala in 2007, and Monarch Therapy School, Mexico City in 2012.
 Over the next few years, our goal is to double the number of teams we train.

 Advance our research initiatives to support, improve and disseminate The Monarch Institute methodology.